guardian/commercial-templates/README.md

 _Note_: Not every template benefits from visual regression testing.
 For example, the Public Good and Interscroller templates don't show a local preview as they depend on the messenger code in commercial, so we don't check them for visual regressions.

-To run a visual regression test locally, make sure backstopJS is installed globally on your machine, and then run `backstop test` in the project root.
+To run a visual regression test locally, make sure backstopJS is installed globally on your machine.
+Run the development environment locally by running `yarn dev`, and then run `backstop test` in the project root.

 If the test flags up any changes you're happy with and expect, run `backstop approve` to make these the new reference images.